fiskaltrust/rollout-doc/_markets/de/overview/legal-data-protection/fair-use-policy/fair-use-policy-german.md

 ### Non-compliance with the Fair Use Policy

-In the event of non-compliance with the Fair Use Policy, **fiskaltrust gmbh** reserves the right to restrict the operation of the products and components used in the affected outlet until they are again within the fair use framework described herein.
+In the event of non-compliance with the Fair Use Policy, **fiskaltrust** reserves the right to restrict the operation of the products and components used in the affected outlet until they are again within the fair use framework described herein.

 ### Estimation of the TSE signature count